bozsahin/debruijn-index/README.md

 You can simply use the first result just like any function return value, or use `multiple-value-bind` to have access to both results.

-NB. `lterm` is not Common Lisp's `lambda terms`.
+NB. `lterm` is not Common Lisp's `lambda` term.
 The reason is that not every compiler allows you to see the inside of a closure.

 There are three kinds of lambda terms: